 How to Manage Projects’ Resource Assumptions

-- Project assumptions should be recorded in a separate project assumption log or in any structured document in tracking and managing the insufficiency or issues related to the project resources (equipment, materials, tools, and people).
+- Project assumptions should be recorded in a separate project assumption log or in any structured document for tracking and managing the insufficiency or issues related to the project resources (equipment, materials, tools, and people).

-- Collaborate with the Human Resource department in monitoring and supervising the staff members and workers involved in the project by keeping track about their performance and creating a contract beforehand where they are not allowed to leave the project before it is completed unless provided with strong justifications.
+- Collaborate with the Human Resource department in monitoring and supervising the staff members and workers involved in the project by keeping track of their performance and creating a contract beforehand where they are not allowed to leave the project before it is completed unless provided with strong justifications.

 - Problems or suggestions should be communicated and directed to the project manager as soon as possible so that action can be taken and issues can be avoided.

 - The cost spent for the purchase and maintenance of the resources will stay within the planned budget by the project manager.
 However, if the resources depreciate or malfunction, the budget may exceed the actual cost assumptions since it requires repairing the resources.

 - Salary costs for those working on the project will be within the expected assumption.
 However, in some cases, when the deadline is nearing, the salary costs will alter since it requires the workers to work overtime.